deercreeklabs/stockroom/README.md

 ```clojure
 (put! stockroom k v)
 ```
 Puts the given value for the given key into the cache.
+If the cache is full, evicts a key to make room.

 #### Parameters
 * `stockroom`: The stockroom cache